-Previous clients have included: SAGE Publishing Ltd., the Centre for Investigative Journalism (CIJ), the British Sociological Association (BSA), the Chartered Institute of Marketing (CIM), BBC Newcastle & Newcastle University, Surrey Law Centre, the National Union of Journalists (NUJ), London Scicomms and the Wellcome Trust, Star and Crescent Independent News, Students Unions, and others.
+Previous clients include: SAGE Publishing Ltd., the Centre for Investigative Journalism (CIJ), the British Sociological Association (BSA), the Chartered Institute of Marketing (CIM), BBC Newcastle & Newcastle University, the British Board of Film Classification (BBFC), Surrey Law Centre, the National Union of Journalists (NUJ), and more.
 See ‘Clients’ page for the full list.
+To discuss a bespoke workshop tailored to your needs, just email: OnlineMediaLawUK@gmail.com

-Introduction to Broadcast Journalism is designed to give participants a flavour of what the industry is all about.
-Over the course of several weeks, you’ll learn about what makes great news and how to find it, writing up stories for broadcast, interviewing, media law, presenting for TV and radio, and develop a whole host of other media skills.
-Whether you want to become more media savvy for your current job, are considering a change of career, or simply want to have fun trying your hand at reporting, this course has something to offer you.
+This short course is designed to give participants a flavour of what life in the industry is all about, while developing a whole host of broad media skills.
+Over several weeks, participants learn about what makes a great news story and how to find them, how to write for broadcast, conduct interviews, present content for TV and radio, and essential basics of media law.
+Whether you want to up-skill for a current role, considering a change of career, or just want to have fun trying your hand at being a reporter, then this course is the one for you.
+Book a place on this 10-week evening course at City University of London.

 "Well organised, welcoming, well run, professional and useful.
 Course content was great!
 It was an ideal length to not get bored and to just think about the most vital parts of our organisation related to the media.
 Holly was great.
 Energetic, knowledgeable, likeable and had great timing of activities.
 She is a great educator" - Amy Roberton (Charity Music in Hospitals)